 Salt use in freshwater aquariums is a highly debated and misunderstood concept.
 There are definitely some very good and important uses for salt in a freshwater aquarium.

 Salt can be one of the most powerful and effective treatments for stress and many illnesses.
 It is something that should be on hand for any aquarist.
 When something goes wrong in an aquarium and the fish are stressed for some reason the first thing that should be done is a water change.
 If that is not enough the next thing that should be done is to add some salt.
 The standard dosing is up to one tablespoon per five gallons.
 I would not add all of this at one time.
 I would add about half and wait about twelve hours before adding the other half.
-This will allow the fish to acclimate to the sudden increase in salinity, which can be stressful to some species.
+This will allow the fish to acclimate to the sudden increase in salinity, which can be stressful to some species, at least when they’re already stressed from another issue.
 It is also good to keep an eye on the fish after each addition of salt to make sure that none of them are responding poorly to it.

-Some fish respond very well to salt treatment.
-These fish include goldfish, livebearers (guppies, mollies, swordtails, and platies), and others.
-It is amazing how so often all that is needed to treat what seem like severe problems is water changes and some aquarium salt.
+Almost all fish respond very well to salt treatment.
+It is amazing how often all that is needed to treat what seem like severe problems is water changes and some aquarium salt.
 This is a much more natural and less stressful way of handling many issues than harmful, toxic chemical medications.

 The problem with salt is that it is often suggested to be added all the time, with every water change.
 These are freshwater fish, not brackish or marine.
 They do not need salt added to their water.
 They have adapted to freshwater chemistry, that is what their kidneys can handle.
 Adding salt all the time, especially at the dosing suggested by the companies selling salt who want you to buy a lot of it, is not good for the long term health of the fish.
 Lake Tanganyika is one of the hardest, most alkaline bodies of freshwater on the planet.
 Seachem’s Cichlid Lake Salt has a recommended dose of 1/2 tablespoon per ten gallons.
 The usual recommendation for aquarium salt to be added to freshwater aquariums all the time is one tablespoon per five gallons.
 That is four times as high as one of the hardest and most extreme bodies of freshwater on the planet.
 Subjecting all freshwater fish to this salinity, especially soft water fish, is going to cause harm long term.
 They simply are not adapted to handling such a salinity, their physiology is not able to handle it safely long term.